 Shakespeare's plays are often performed in Waldorf schools.
 In part, this is based on a misunderstanding.
 Steiner said that Shakespeare created characters that are actually alive today, transported (as it were) into spirit realms.

-(This proves nothing, but to fill in some background: I once discussed this matter with an Anthroposophist.
+(Here's an anecdote that proves nothing: I once discussed this matter with an Anthroposophist.
 S/he said (I'll paraphrase) "Shakespeare is magical.
 His characters really live.
 Hamlet is alive!
-He comes off the page and is immortal in the empyrean [I had to look up the word].
+He comes off the page and is immortal in the empyrean.
 Shakespeare stands alone."
 Shakespeare is indeed the greatest writer ever to work in the English language.
 But as to whether Hamlet is today walking around in the empyrean — I have my doubts.)

 Leaping at any such "indication" provided by their guru [see "Guru"], Waldorf faculties often seem to think that Shakespeare was unique in this regard.
 But Steiner taught that all our words and thoughts actually proceed from and return to the higher worlds, where they all are spiritual beings.
 This is why, for instance, he taught that the larynx will eventually replace the womb as the human organ of reproduction.